-During your first day on board, you should familiarize yourself with the various access routes to the primary and secondary muster stations, the safety equipment, fire alarm pull devices, and the nearest exits from your work areas and cabins.
+During your first day on board, you should familiarize yourself with the various access routes to the primary and secondary muster stations (both interior and exterior), the safety equipment, fire alarm pull devices, and the nearest exits from your work areas and cabins.
 If you become lost during an emergency or drill, look for the green egress arrows (which point toward exits), EXIT signs (which indicate that you emerge onto a weather deck), and lifeboat signs (that lead up to the lifeboat deck).
 See Figure 3 for examples of such signs.
-Get in the habit of making a mental note of which level you are on, what else is on that level, and which level other important compartments and features can be found.
+Get in the habit of making a mental note of which level you are on, what else is on that level, and on which deck other important compartments and features can be found.